-Identifying individual species from, for example, stachybotrys, aspergillus or any other genus is not possible by DME.
+Identifying individual species from, for example, penicillium, aspergillus or most other genus is not possible by DME.
 For that, it is necessary to culture the sample or use molecular/DNA methods for speciation.

-However, speciation is rarely needed for either determining remediation response or for Post Remediation Verification (PRV)
+However, speciation is rarely needed for either determining remediation response or for Post

-testing.
+Remediation Verification (PRV) testing.